 The Autumn chill is really late in coming this year here in my tree surrounded property and much of my summer garden is still perky.
-So I have had a creative impulse to see if I could keep it that way until my Open Studio on November 4th and 5th utilizing some frost gardening tricks gleaned from my years in California.
+So I have had a creative impulse to see if I could keep it that way until my Open Studio this year utilizing some frost gardening tricks gleaned from my years in California.

 When I woke early the other morning I saw that temps were dropping at sunrise to 32°; our first frost—and a surprise.
 So I scooted out with head lamp donned to bring in the last of the vegetable garden across the road.
 Fried green tomatoes, chili tomato chutney and the rest to dry and grind into powder.